wp-plugins/formidable/readme.txt

 * Corrected the label position styling in the regular version
 * PRO: Added custom post type support
 * PRO: Added hierarchy to post categories
+* PRO: Added a loading indicator while files are uploading
 * PRO: Added a `[default-message]` shortcode for use in the email message.
 Now you can add to the default message without completely replacing it
 * PRO: Added default styling to the formresults shortcode, as well as additional shortcode options: `[formresults id=x style=1 no_entries="No Entries Found" fields="25,26,27"]`
 * PRO: Added localizations options to calendar
 * PRO: Fixed collapsible Section headings to work with updated HTML
 * PRO: Added functionality to admin search to check data from entries fields
+* PRO: Added start and end time options for time fields

 = 1.04.07 =
 * Minor bug fixes